 My first three children were everything but planned, but my youngest daughter was planned, and my husband and I are trying to have one more.
 I know five kids sound like a lot, especially for someone who didn’t want children but becoming a parent is the one thing I know I’ve done right.
 I don’t know everything and still find myself turning to family, friends, and the internet for advice, but I have never once regretted adventure into motherhood.

-If you’ve followed us for a while you may already know the story about how my adventure into motherhood began and for those of you who have not, I’ll give you a little rundown.
+If you’ve followed us for a while, you may already know the story about how my adventure into motherhood began, and for those of you who have not, I’ll give you a little rundown.
 I blame my husband, lol.
 When we met, it was one of those icky (in a good way) and instant connections.
-He was the father of three children which normally would have made me tuck my tail and run, but I just couldn’t do that with him.
+He was the father of three children which generally would have made me tuck my tail and run, but I just couldn’t do that with him.
 When we started dating, the kids went back and forth between their mom’s home and his home which was okay because we still had time for us.
 Yes, I was selfish.

 One day I’ll share the whole story with you, but for now, I’ll keep it short.
 My oldest three kids, who are really my step kids but they are my kids if you know what I mean.
 Years ago, the kids were taken from their mom because of drugs and placed in our care.
 Now, their mom was a good mom that made bad choices.
 She loved her children, and I know she would have straightened up had she not passed away.
-The kid’s mom and I didn’t get along but I never once doubted her love for her children.
-Plus, I think it was a lot of the reason we didn’t get along was because she was on drugs.
+The kid’s mom and I didn’t get along, but I never once doubted her love for her children.
+Plus, I think it was a lot of the reason we didn’t get together was that she was on drugs.

 To this day, I wish she was still alive, I mean I love being the kid’s mom but those are shoes I will never fill, nor do I want to.
-The kids call me mom, but we also talk about their mom and if they have questions I answer them and I also remind them that she loved them.
+The kids call me mom, but we also talk about their mom, and if they have questions I answer them, and I also remind them that she loved them.
 They know her passing was due to drugs, but they also know that people make mistakes and that she didn’t do the drugs because she didn’t care about them.
-She just made a bad choice, mingled with the wrong people, and didn’t realize what she was getting herself into until it was too late but she never did it because she didn’t love them.
+She just made a wrong choice, mingled with the wrong people, and didn’t realize what she was getting herself into until it was too late but she never did it because she didn’t love them.

 In a nutshell that is how I ended up with one child who was planned and three who were not.
 I love all of them with every beat of my heart and do everything I can to be a good mom.
 Have I done everything, right?
 No, not even close.
 Do I have any regrets about things that have happened and choices I have made raising my children?
 No, I sure don’t because every wrong decision has changed me and every mistake I have learned from.
 Will I make more mistakes?
-Yes, of course I will, but those mistakes will help me grow like all the mistakes I’ve made in the past.
+Yes, of course, I will, but those mistakes will help me grow like all the mistakes I’ve made in the past.

 I’m far from the perfect mother, even though I have four children I still turn to family, friends, and the internet for parenting tips because learning how others have handled similar situations helps me come up with my own parenting style.
 To be honest, I’m still nervous about having another baby.
-Many of the fears I had with my daughter I find myself thinking about when I start thinking about having another baby but this time I know a few little parenting tips that will make the adventure a little easier.
+Many of the fears I had with my daughter I find myself thinking about when I start thinking about having another baby but this time I know a few little parenting tips that will make the adventure a little more comfortable.

 Since becoming a parent can be scary whether it’s the first or tenth time I wanted to share a few parenting tips I wish I would have known when I started my adventure into motherhood.